jiayi-wang98/dice_gpgpu-sim/dice_doc/arch/block_table.md

 ## Pop a finished CTA

-If a CTA finishes (which means the stack top active mask is 0x0), then it's flushed out in CTA table and send a signal back to top level through interconnect.
+If a CTA finishes (which means the stack top active mask is all 0), then it's flushed out in CTA table and send a signal back to top level through interconnect.